TokisanGames/Terrain3D/doc/docs/installation.md

 4. In `Project Settings / Plugins`, ensure that Terrain3D is enabled.
 5. Select `Project / Reload Current Project` to restart once more.
 6. Create or open a 3D scene and add a new Terrain3D node.
-7. **Updated 0.9.3-dev:** Select Terrain3D in the Scene panel.
+7. Select Terrain3D in the Scene panel.
 In the Inspector, click the folder icon to the right of `data directory` and specify a directory to store your data.
 This directory can be used shared with other scenes.

 Next, learn how to [prepare your textures](texture_prep.md).